sampan501/sampan.me/src/site/research/2023-10-12--partial-ne-ca1.md

 type: journal
 date: 2024-01-02
 equalContribution: true
-intro: Investigates the role of norepinephrine, a neurotransmitter, in fear and how this changes with genotype, sex, etc.
+intro: Investigates the role of norepinephrine (NE), a neurotransmitter, in fear and NE release changes with genotype, sex, etc.
+tags:
+  - Neuroscience
 ---